limonyellow/confident/README.md

 # Confident
-Confident helps you create configuration objects from multiple sources of variables such as files and environment variables.
+Confident helps you create configuration objects from multiple sources such as files and environment variables.
 Confident configuration objects are data models that enforce validation and type hints by using [pydantic](https://pydantic-docs.helpmanual.io/) library.
 For simple configuration loading from environment variables, you might want to check pydantic's [`BaseSettings`](https://pydantic-docs.helpmanual.io/usage/settings/) model.